 Fictional obstacles are usually more daunting than real-life challenges

-If everything else is idealized in fiction, why can’t women be, also?
+If everything else is idealized in fiction, why can’t women be?

-Some critics despise idealized female protagonists with such ferocity they’ve given them the special name of Mary Sue.
+Some critics despise idealized female protagonists with such ferocity that they give them the special name: Mary Sue.
 A Mary Sue has the following traits:

 Humility